openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 49. What does the message "Data type is unsupported" mean? <a name="question-49"></a>

 Model Optimizer cannot convert the model to the specified data type.
 Currently, FP16 and FP32 are supported.
-Make sure you specify the data type with the `--data_type` flag.
-The available values are: FP16, FP32, half, float.
+For compressing the model to FP16 specify `--compress_to_fp16` flag.

 #### 50. What does the message "No node with name ..." mean? <a name="question-50"></a>